-On or about August 24, 2021, Columbia provided written notice of this incident to affected individuals, which includes two (2) Maine residents.
+On August 26, 2022, OTP began mailing notice to an additional two (2) Maine residents.
+The information that could have been subject to unauthorized access includes name, address, Social Security number, and financial account information.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.